-Those of us who have taken the epistemic conception of the trial pretty much for granted can be grateful to Ho for interrupting our dogmatic slumber.
-His recent work challenges us to explain how the non-epistemic ‘side constraints’ that evidence law places on the search for truth – for example, the inadmissibility of some illegally obtained evidence, legal professional privilege and the privilege against self-incrimination – can be related to the central purposes of evidence law, rather than relegated to the marginal position they occupy in Ho’s own earlier work. .
+I am sympathetic to Ho’s desire to relate the non-epistemic ‘side constraints’ that evidence law places on the search for truth – for example, the inadmissibility of some illegally obtained evidence, legal professional privilege and the privilege against self-incrimination – to the central purposes of the law, rather than relegating them to the marginal position they occupy in Ho’s own earlier work.
+I do not think, however, that this requires us to reject the epistemic conception of the trial.
 Ho is right to see the rule of law as a central value of evidence law, but the epistemic function of the trial – the production of verdicts that are both accurate and publicly justified – is a vital if often overlooked element of the rule of law.
 The implications of this view for the exclusion of illegally obtained evidence depend on whether one takes a narrow or a somewhat broader view of the rule of law.
-On a narrow conception, concerned essentially with limiting the power of the state, the admission of illegally obtained evidence is generally more damaging to the rule of law than its exclusion.
+On a narrow conception, concerned essentially with limiting the power of the state, the admission of illegally obtained evidence is generally regarded as more damaging to the rule of law than its exclusion.
 A broader conception of the rule of law sees it as a fundamental constitutional value that ensures the protection of moral and political rights.
 This approach accords some importance to the rights of alleged victims, rights that do not figure in Ho’s account.
 It justifies a more balanced approach than Ho’s, on the lines that Clare Leon and I set out in a recent article.

+Before proceeding further, it is worth considering briefly what is meant by an ‘accurate’ verdict.
+In the case of a conviction this is fairly straightforward: it is accurate if the facts necessary to establish guilt in fact occurred, and if the application of legal standards (dishonesty, reasonableness etc.) was justifiable given the evidence.
+An acquittal, as Ho rightly says, does not positively assert innocence (neither, of course, does a stay of proceedings for abuse of process).
+Strictly speaking, an acquittal can only be called inaccurate if it is false in asserting that the jury had a reasonable doubt.
+This could be because the jury had no sincere doubt, or because their doubts were unreasonable, for example because they were founded on a misunderstanding of the facts or law, or a prejudice against a prosecution witness.
+Though the justified acquittal of a factually guilty person is not positively inaccurate, it is not accurate in the sense that a conviction would have been (in the same way that a forecast that it may rain tomorrow, though not inaccurate, is not as accurate as one that correctly predicts a dry day).
+There is a gain in accuracy when the factually guilty are convicted.

 The epistemic function of the trial